Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Now, let’s understand the application of these in a turntable setup.

-Well, we have explained everything in depth but that was all theory and concepts now, let’s talk about the practical usage of these signals, switches, and inputs in a real turntable setup.
+Well, we have explained everything in depth, but that was all theory and concepts now, let’s talk about the practical usage of these signals, switches, and inputs in a real turntable setup.
+If you are new to the vinyl world and looking to buy a perfect turntable setup, I recommend you check our list of the best turntables under 500.
+These recommendations are perfect for beginners and for people looking to upgrade their entry-level turntables.

-I am sharing the different turntable setups that you have to follow according to your equipment’s specifications and achieve a perfect turntable setup.
+I am sharing the different turntable setups with different equipment.
+You can follow any one setup according to your equipment’s specifications to achieve a perfect turntable setup.

 Setup 1: Turntable (line signals) -> Receiver/Amplifier -> Passive speakers